ChloeCodesThings/FakeCallWorkshop/README.md

 The default code is a simple hello world app.
 If you paste the function URL into your browser’s address bar.
 Add the query string value &name= to the end of this URL and press the Enter key on your keyboard to execute the request.
 You should see the response returned by the function displayed in the browser.

-**Try doing this once!** Add the URL with *&name="your-name-here"* added to it, and test out that the function works in your browser.
+**Try doing this once!** Add the URL with *&name=your-name-here* added to it, and test out that the function works in your browser.

 ### Let’s Create a Fake Boyfriend (or aunt, or cousin, or coworker- whatever!) with Twilio
 In a new tab, head over to [Twilio.com](https://www.twilio.com/) and sign up for an account if you don't have one already.
 Add a trail phone number to your account that has calling and SMS capabilitites (if you'd like to not work in trial mode- you can use code **CHLOE20** to upgrade your account at any point).